webcerebrium/java-binance-api/README.md

 ## Logging

-Logging configuration can be correcte in `logback.xml` files.
+Logging configuration can be corrected in `logback.xml` files.
 To suppress requests/response logging, you might want to increase logging level for `BinanceRequest` component:
 ```
 <logger name="com.webcerebrium.binance.api.BinanceRequest" level="WARN" />